parentjo/pareto4j/README.md

 The JDK's collection API is an important aspect of Java's success.
 The platform provides a standard (the API) and efficient implementations to help the programmer get started.
-Yet, as described in the second link above, when one stores no or only one value using the standard collection classes the overhead in term of memory can be high (relatively speaking).
+Yet, as described in the second link above, when one stores no or only one value using the standard collection classes the overhead in terms of memory can be high (relatively speaking).
 See the slides for a much better explanation.

 Now combine this with the Pareto principle and then the question becomes: are Java programs, or parts of it,